-The species name occidentalis means western and in this case indicates that it comes from the western part of the United States. deciduous
+This shrub is included in the Calycanthaceae family.
+The other species in this genus is the Carolina sweetshrub (Calycanthus floridus).
+The species name occidentalis means western and in this case, indicates that it comes from the western part of the United States.

 Deer tend to stay away from this shrub so it is a good choice if they visit your garden often.
 You can use this species as part of a landscape designed to control erosion alongside natural water features like riverbanks.

 Common Pests and Diseases